pytest-dev/pytest-django/docs/database.rst

 By default ``pytest-django`` will set up the Django databases the first time a test needs them.
-Once setup the database is cached for used for all subsequent tests and rolls back transactions to isolate tests from each other.
+Once setup, the database is cached to be used for all subsequent tests and rolls back transactions, to isolate tests from each other.
 This is the same way the standard Django :class:`~django.test.TestCase` uses the database.
 However ``pytest-django`` also caters for transaction test cases and allows